 - Number of computer intrusion programs deterred, detected, disrupted and dismantled.
 This measure is reported by the FBI's Cyber Division.
-The FBI proposed a new metric, "Deter, Detect, Disruptions, and Dismantlements" in order to capture data that most appropriately measures FBI's actions against cyber adversaries. - A disruption is defined as interrupting or inhibiting a threat actor from engaging in criminal or national security related activity.
-The proliferation of synthetic drugs requires additional analytical resources in order to accurately identify and schedule the compounds. - Dismantlement means that the targeted organization's leadership, financial base and supply network has been destroyed, such that the organization is incapable of operating and/or reconstituting itself.
+The FBI proposed a new metric, "Deter, Detect, Disruptions, and Dismantlements" in order to capture data that most appropriately measures FBI's actions against cyber adversaries. - A disruption is defined as interrupting or inhibiting a threat actor from engaging in criminal or national security related activity. - O Dismantlement means that the targeted organization's leadership, financial base and supply network has been destroyed, such that the organization is incapable of operating and/or reconstituting itself.

 The FBI Cyber Division's operational priorities are classified.
 Therefore, only aggregate data that lacks significant detail can be publicly reported.
 Data is collected routinely and stored on a classified enterprise platform.
 Data is validated and verified manually.
-FY 2018, will serve as a baseline year for this measure.
+FY 2018 will serve as a baseline year for this measure.

 • Percentage of cyber defendants whose cases were favorably resolved.
 This measure will be reported by NSD, CRM, and USAO.
-Defendants whose cases were favorably resolved include those defendants whose cases resulted in court judgements favorable to the government.
+Defendants whose cases were "favorably resolved" include those defendants whose cases resulted in court judgments favorable to the government, such as convictions after trial or guilty pleas.
+Unfavorable dispositions include not guilty verdicts.
+Cases dismissed based on government-endorsed motions were not categorized as either favorable or unfavorable for purposes of this calculation.
+Such motions may be filed for a variety of reasons to promote the interest of justice.